 Produce bags are also very easy to replace.
 You can find mesh bags with drawstrings that are perfect for produce, or make your own with some lightweight fabric.

 Note: I’ll be the first to admit that plastic bags are incredibly convenient and switching to these alternatives can be a challenge.
 I’m certainly not perfect in this regard and still find myself using them a times.
 However, the more I learn the more I realize how important it is to change, so my family has made it a priority to limit our plastic usage whenever possible.
-I really hope you’ll join me!
+If we all join together, consumer demand for low waste products will rise and companies will have to listen!

 Have you found any other alternatives to plastic bags for your family?
 Share below!